manjulkp/SeleniumTemplate/README.md

-# Automation For MONEYGAMING Web Application
+# Automation For The National Lottery Web Application

-## Framework to Automate Functionality of Web UI of MONEYGAMING Web Application
+## Framework to Automate Functionality of Web UI of The National Lottery Web Application

 ### Prerequisite for the given application to work after the code is downloaded , zipped and imported into eclipse